sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 Querying internal storage usage
 -------------------------------

 The total usage of local spider storage is the total usage of project home folders and project space together.
 As a mounted filesystem, spider storage can be queried with local Linux commands.
 However, we advice against using `du` commands to query disk usage because that slows down the system.
-Instead, you can use `gettfattr` to query the preconfigured extended file attribute `ceph.dir.rbytes`.
+Instead, you can use `getfattr` to query the preconfigured extended file attribute `ceph.dir.rbytes` or `stat` the required folder.

 **Example**

 .. code-block:: bash

-   # Project folder
+   # Get the storage attribute for the project folder
    getfattr -n ceph.dir.rbytes --absolute-names /project/[PROJECT]/

-   # Home folder
+   # Stat the home folder
-   getfattr -n ceph.dir.rbytes --absolute-names /home/[PROJECT]-[USER]
+   stat /home/[PROJECT]-[USER]

 Please note that this will only show your current usage, not the maximum or monthly average.